-Go horseback riding or learn about Belize’s preservation efforts of the Blue Morpho Butterfly at the Natural History Museum, and about the Green Iguana at the San Ignacio Hotel.
-Bird watchers will want to keep Cayo on their radar as the region is home to some of the most endangered and rare species seen in Belize.
+Go horseback riding or learn about Belize’s preservation efforts of the Blue Morpho Butterfly at the Natural History Museum, the famous Belize Botanic Gardens, and the Green Iguana hatchery at the San Ignacio Hotel.
+Bird watchers will want to keep Cayo on their radar as the region is home to some of the most endangered and rare bird species in Belize.

 It’s more like what is there NOT to eat Cayo?
 Some of the most traditional Belizean dishes can be found throughout Cayo, including garnaches, salbutes, black relleno, panades, “bollos”, and boil up, also known as “bile-up”.
 Cayo’s Saturday Farmers’ Market and the Mennonite village of Spanish Lookout are ideal spots to score fresh produce.
 The Mennonites have adopted an organic lifestyle; they also supply much of the country with poultry and dairy products.